Tomojit/GenAI-HDLSS/Evaluation/VAE/README.md

 The extracted synthetic datasets can be compared with the empirical `GDS1615Dataset.csv` dataset provided in the `Dataset` folder.

+## File Extraction

+Each `.zip` archive contains the synthetic dataset from one independent model run.
+Extract all five archives before executing the evaluation script.

 ## Evaluation

 The five synthetic datasets were evaluated using: